bongiozzo/musica_mustdie/output/band_pendragon.md

 # Pendragon

-Дискография
+## Дискография

-"The Window Of Life" 1993, Progressive
+### "The Window Of Life" 1993, Progressive

+01 The Walls Of Babylon
+02 Ghosts
+03 Breaking The Spell
+04 The Last Man On Earth
+(1) skylight (2) Paradise Road
+05 Nostradamus (Stargazing)
+06 Am I Realy Losing You?

+Nick Barret – Guitars and Vocals
+Clive Nolan – Keyboards
+Fudge Smith – Drums
+Peter Gee – Bass Guitar

-"The Masquerade Overture" 1996, Progressive
+### "The Masquerade Overture" 1996, Progressive

+01 The Masquerade Overture
+02 As Good as Gold
+03 Paintbox
+04 The Pursuit of Excellence
+05 Guardian of my Soul
+06 The Shadow
+07 Masters of Illusion

+Nick Barret – Guitars and Vocals
+Clive Nolan – Keyboards
+Fudge Smith – Drums
+Peter Gee – Bass Guitar

-"Not Of This World" 2001, Progressive
+### "Not Of This World" 2001, Progressive

+01 If I Were the Wind (And You Were the Rain)
+02 Dance Of The Seven Veils [1- Faithless 2- All Over Now] 03 Not of this World [1- Not of this World 2- Give it to Me 3- Green Eyed Angel] 04 A Man of Nomadic Traits
+05 World's End (17'48") [1- The Lost Children 2- And Finally...]

+bonus tracks:
+06 Paintbox (acoustic)
+07 King Of The Castle (acoustic)

+Nick Barret – Guitars and Vocals
+Clive Nolan – Keyboards
+Fudge Smith – Drums
+Peter Gee – Bass Guitar

-"Believe" 2005, Progressive
+### "Believe" 2005, Progressive

+01. Believe
+02. No Place For The Innocent
+03. The Wisdom Of Solomon
+04. The Wishing Well
+05. Learning Curve
+06. The Edge Of The World

-"Pure" 2008, Progressive
+### "Pure" 2008, Progressive

 ## Отношения с другими группами